phlogisticfugu/bradito.me-site/src/content/0001-llm-map.md

 - Models that directly led to one of the above major models (referenced in the paper on the major model)
 - X-factor: Models/papers that I found interesting

 As in any data science work, I had to deal with unclean data.
-Here's some of what I did to try to make this as clean as reasonably possible:
+Here's some of what I did to try to make this as clean as possible:

 - Use preprint ([arXiv](https://arxiv.org/)) URLs used as the "authoritative" paper where available, otherwise fallback to blog URLs.
-This space is moving quickly, so not all papers have been published in peer-reviewed journals, and many of the recent models seem to not bother with formal papers at all.
+Because this space is moving quickly, not all papers have been published in peer-reviewed journals, and many of the recent models seem to not bother with formal papers at all.
 - Use the "first submission date" as the date of the model.
 That is when the preprint paper was first submitted, or a blog post was first made about a new model.
 This is an attempt to get to a standard date for when a model was intentionally publicized.
 - Show model lineage based on explicit references by model authors.
 Take an educated guess for others.

-I then collected all of this data in a [CSV file](https://github.com/phlogisticfugu/phlogistic-llm-map/blob/main/models.csv) in my git repo.
+I then collected this data in a [CSV file](https://github.com/phlogisticfugu/phlogistic-llm-map/blob/main/models.csv) in my git repo.

 ## Build - Visualization